Voluntarynet/voluntary.app/README.md

 #### UI Framework

-The UI framework code can be found in src/lib/view/ folder.
+The UI framework code can be found in source/lib/view/ folder.

-All view classes inherit from DivView.js, which is an
+All view classes inherit from DivView.js.